lucaslucyk/nettime-py/README.md

 ## Why use `nettime-py`?
-- :zap: __Fast to code__: Increase the speed to develop integrations features.
+- 🚀 __Fast to code__: Increase the speed to develop integrations features.
-- :x: __Fewer bugs__: Reduce human (developer) induced errors.
+- ❌ __Fewer bugs__: Reduce human (developer) induced errors.
-- :bulb: __Intuitive__: Great editor support.
+- 💡 __Intuitive__: Great editor support.
 Completion everywhere.
 Less time debugging.
-- :nerd_face: __Easy__: Designed to be easy to use and learn.
+- 🤓 __Easy__: Designed to be easy to use and learn.
 Less time reading docs.
-- :part_alternation_mark: __Short__: Minimize code duplication.
+- 〽️  __Short__: Minimize code duplication.
 Multiple features from each parameter declaration.
 Fewer bugs.

 ## Install